alexpchin/react-training-workshop/end/lessons.md

 __Exercise__: go through some of the code in `9-es2015` and update it to run some ES2015.
 You'll need to install the preset and configure Babel too.

+##10-universal-react

+This example shows how we might run React & React Router on the server.

+__Exercise__: Add another route to the server side app.